sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 For example, in the preceding screenshot, you can click  `Sept 25, 2023, 7:30 PM`  in the **Created**  column to count the extracted fields in the SenseML editor and find that the score of `61.1%` means that 33 of 54 total fields output were valid and non-null.
-Or, you can retrieve the information from the [Sensible API](ref:retrieving-results):
+Or, you can retrieve the information from the [Sensible API](ref:retrieving-results).
+The following code sample shows an except from an API response with the `validation_summary` used to calculate the `coverage`:

 ```json
 {